Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 00.28.12 UTC
+- WIB: Jumat, 31 Oktober 2025 01.39.42 UTC
-- WITA: Jumat, 31 Oktober 2025 01.28.12 UTC
+- WITA: Jumat, 31 Oktober 2025 02.39.42 UTC
-- WIT: Jumat, 31 Oktober 2025 02.28.12 UTC
+- WIT: Jumat, 31 Oktober 2025 03.39.42 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

 Kategori: friendship